 The only plaintiff with a self-insured plan subject to ERISA is Southern Nazarene.
-Southern Nazarene argues the accommodation scheme substantially burdens its religious exercise because the scheme requires it to "comply with the Mandate by either (a) setting up a self-insured plan that includes abortifacients; or (b) setting up a self-insured plan that functionally includes abortifacients by guaranteeing separate payments for them by the TPA upon the entity's execution of the self-certification."
-SN Br. at 18.
+Southern Nazarene argues the accommodation substantially burdens its religious exercise because the scheme requires it to "comply with the Mandate by either (a) setting up a self-insured plan that includes abortifacients; or (b) setting up a selfthat functionally insured plan abortifacients by guaranteeing separate payments for them by the TPA upon the entity's execution of the self-certification."SN Br. at 18.
 Self-insured plaintiffs with ERISA-exempt church plans make similar claims.